Bead Crochet, Tunisian Bead Crochet, Beautiful Jewelry

 I absolutely love the look of bead crochet.
 I am far from proficient in this bead weaving technique but I’m going to keep at it!
 And thanks to the help of Judith Durant’s Flirty Flower Necklace and Tunisian Stitch Bracelet videos I’m further along!

-Use a big eye needle to easily string beads onto your thread or cording.
+Use a wide eye needle to easily string beads onto your thread or cording.
 The needle is like two needles soldered together at each end so the center wide open and able to accommodate any stringing material.

 Place your beads onto a vellux bead mat, add a big or wide eye needle onto your cording, then put your needle into the beads rather then putting your beads onto your needle by hand.
 This method will help string your beads that much faster and you’ll have less finger jabs!

-When stitching on your clasp you may find it hard to bring the needle and thread through the loop on the clasp.
+When stitching on your clasp, you may find it hard to bring the needle and thread through the loop on the clasp.
 Keep a pair of pliers on hand to help pull the needle through.

 Get comfortable with the stitch, be willing to try things out knowing you might need to start over until you get it right – but look at the results!
 This one stitch is great for so many other looks.
 Change the beads, the cording, and the crochet hook size to suit the materials – this stitch is so versatile!